daywiss/memtable/README.md

   var users = Table({
     primary:'id', //primary index, defaults to id, must be unique unique:['login','email'], //unique secondary ids
-    filterable:['name','email','login'], //non unique properties which can be searched save:[] //specify any data you want saved in memory saveAll:false, //save all props in memory, for known small data objects resume:[], //an array of data to initialize table with
+    searchable:['name','email','login'], //non unique properties which can be searched save:[] //specify any data you want saved in memory saveAll:false, //save all props in memory, for known small data objects resume:[], //an array of data to initialize table with